ravishankarkumar/aiunderthehood/docs/index.md

 hero:
   name: "Ai under the hood"
   text: "We investigage how ai works under the hood"
-  tagline: My great project tagline
+  tagline: We will be adding articles very slowly
   actions:
     - theme: brand
       text: Work in Progress